lambertrego/Score_Predictor/README.md

-# IPL First Innings Score Prediction - Deployment
+# IPL Score Prediction - Deployment in Heroku
+This project is predicts the scores of the first innings of the IPL match.
+Data set consist of 8 year of recoderded data for the every match.
+The regression model is estimated with linear regression, ridge regression, lasso regression.
+For further enhancement to the model can be done with the XG Boost.

 ![Python 3.6](https://img.shields.io/badge/Python-3.6-brightgreen.svg) ![scikit-learnn](https://img.shields.io/badge/Library-Scikit_Learn-orange.svg)

 • This project is done for the learning purpose